uniformdev/sitecore-jss-nextjs-starterkit/readme.md

 1. Install the Sitecore package with items from `/sitecore/App_Data/packages` folder.
 1. Deploy the configs from `/sitecore/App_Config` folder to your Sitecore instance's `App_Config` folder (the subfolder structure should match).

+## Known issues
+1. @sitecore-jss v15.0 npm packages are not supported yet, make sure to use `14.0.1` versions.

 ## Getting started with the app

 > Check out official docs for more scenarios and tutorial.